Immanuel’s Music and Arts Camp

 Emily Conroy, Photography teacher

-Emily Conroy is owner of Love & Cupcakes LLC and an experienced educator with 4-H and other organizations.
+Emily Conroy is the CEO of St. Paul-based nonprofit World Encounter and owner of Love & Cupcakes LLC.
+Emily is an experienced educator with 4-H and other organizations.
 This will be Emily’s second year teaching at the camp.
-Website: www.loveandcupcakes.org
+Websites: https://worldencounter.org/ and www.loveandcupcakes.org

 Chiaki O’Brien, SAORI/Japanese Weaving teacher